Who manages the ride?

 We will have a lost property box located next to the “Information” banner.
 Please place or retrieve lost property from here.
 Lost property will be kept for 1 week after the event, and thereafter donated to charity.
 Any postal or couriered returns will be charged for.

 Do I need a bike bag or box?

 No, please do not bring bags or boxes (unless you are travelling onwards from Paris).
 These take up valuable space.
 The support crew will pack the bikes with protection (however you are responsible for insuring your bike against any damage for the duration of the event, including transit).
-If you are leaving us in Paris then you will need to book your bike bag/box (hard or soft) onto the transportation trucks at a cost of £45.
+If you are leaving us in Paris then you will need to book your bike bag/box (hard or soft) onto the transportation trucks and can be booked at registration.

 Do we have mechanics?

 Yes we have a full mechanics service for each group.
 This service is provided by Service Corps and lead Graeme Freestone-King as the Head Mechanic.
 The service runs from fully fitted vans and thus most repairs will be able to be facilitated.
 The service is available to deal with bike repairs/failures and problems.
 There will also be spare bikes and numerous spare wheels.

 What happens if I puncture?

 Let’s hope that you do not puncture!
 Please try and ensure that you are using new tyres and tubes as this greatly reduces the chance of puncture.

 Let the group know that you have punctured.
 Let your support van know that you have a puncture.
 If you have lost the group, the support van will drop you off with the group again.